Generic local filters

 and j

-are multi-dimensional Cartesian indices, thus indices(A)
+are Cartesian indices for multi-dimensional arrays, thus indices(A)

 is the analogous of CartesianIndices(A)